-I think this is my most enjoyable walk near Skipton, a walk round Embsay Reservoir and a short climb to Embsay Crag.
+I think this is my favourite walk near Skipton.
+It starts with a walk round Embsay Reservoir and follows with a short climb to Embsay Crag.

-The summit of is really a jumble of gritstone rocks.
+The summit of Embsay Crag is really a jumble of gritstone rocks.
 It is an excellent place to perch and survey the surrounding area.
-To the south lies Skipton and the Airdale Valley stretching in to the distance.
-The views north are very different with the wild moors of Embsay Moor climbing high above the crag.
+To the south lies Skipton and the wide valley of Airdale which stretches far to the south.
+The views north are a direct contrast.
+Here the land climbs on to Embsay Moor, a vast plateau of bleak moorland only punctuated by a couple of remote reservoirs.

 At your feet lies Embsay Reservoir.
 Embsay Reservoir is a small reservoir serving the local area and was built in 1909.
-It nearly floods the Cotton Mill on its northern banks where the workers on the reservoir stayed.
-Today the reservoir is the home of the Craven Sailing Club neatly bringing together the areas more recent history.
-The growth of Skipton accelerated with the mills necessitating the need for more water until the mills declined and tourism became the main earner for the area.
+It once flooded the Cotton Mill on its northern banks where the workers on the reservoir stayed.
+Today the reservoir is the home of the Craven Sailing Club neatly bringing together the areas more recent history, tourism.
+The growth of Skipton accelerated dramatically during the industrial revolution.
+This necessitated the need for more water from the reservoir.
+After the cotton industry declined tourism became the main earner for the area and the sailing club and walking flourished.

 There is a a small pool just off the bridlepath to the north of the reservoir.
 It is a quiet spot on an often busy walk.
 Find it!

-This is simple to follow but venture further north from Embsay Crag and you will enter one of the more remote Dales moors.
+This is simple to follow but venture further north from Embsay Crag and you will enter Embsay Moor.
+Now Embsay Moor is one of the most difficult navigational challenges in the Dales.

 Your email address will not be published.
 Required fields are marked *